puvie2005/PuvananBlogsite/docs/project.md

 ### Parts
 ![](images/fp37.png){: width="40%"}
-* The parts were cut and I decided to superglue the sides as a short term solutions
+* The parts were cut and I decided to superglue the sides as a short term solutions.
 * I decided to use woodglue once I headed home to join the parts with astronger bonding agent.
 You can use any of the 2, they both work fine.
 * Above are the parts I have cut.
 * We Have a total of 7 pieces with 1 of it being a movable one.
 * The pieces are as follows; 2 walls, 2 short walls, base, movable lid and stationery lid.